Aditi-Anil-Nehe/pageDOM/README.md

 '1.6'
 document.body.appendChild(para);
 <p style=​"color:​ rgb(221, 221, 221)​;​ font-size:​ 1.2rem;​ text-align:​ center;​ max-width:​ 600px;​ margin:​ 20px auto;​ line-height:​ 1.6;​">​Octobers birth flowers are the Marigold and Cosmos.​</p>​
-para.textContent = "The October birth flowers are marigold and cosmos.
-With their beautiful autumnal colours and spicy scent, marigolds are extremely fitting for those celebrating their birthday in October and a favourite of many gardeners.
-Marigolds have a really long history behind them.";
+para.textContent = "The March birth flowers are daffodils and jonquils.
+These cheerful, yellow flowers are known for symbolizing rebirth, new beginnings, and unparalleled love, reflecting the start of spring in many parts of the world.
+Daffodils are particularly associated with hope and new opportunities. ";
-'The October birth flowers are marigold and cosmos.
-With their beautiful autumnal colours and spicy scent, marigolds are extremely fitting for those celebrating their birthday in October and a favourite of many gardeners.
-Marigolds have a really long history behind them.' para.style.color = "black";
+The March birth flowers are daffodils and jonquils.
+These cheerful, yellow flowers are known for symbolizing rebirth, new beginnings, and unparalleled love, reflecting the start of spring in many parts of the world.
+Daffodils are particularly associated with hope and new opportunities. para.style.color = "black";
 'black'